MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer-11/ie11-deploy-guide/search-your-enterprise-mode-site-list-in-the-enterprise-mode-site-list-manager.md

 Description: 'You can search to see if a specific site already appears in your global Enterprise Mode site list so you don’t try to add it again.'
 MS-HAID: 'p\_ie11deploy.search\_your\_enterprise\_mode\_site\_list\_in\_the\_enterprise\_mode\_site\_list\_manager'
 MSHAttr: 'PreferredLib:/library'
-title: Search your Enterprise Mode site list in the Enterprise Mode Site List Manager
+title: Search your Enterprise Mode site list in the Enterprise Mode Site List Manager (Internet Explorer 11 for IT Pros)
 ---

 # Search your Enterprise Mode site list in the Enterprise Mode Site List Manager